stratumn/go-indigonode/doc/extend.md

 It should be self-explanatory if you are experienced with the Go programming language.

-## Register you Service
+## Register your Service

-To build `indigo-node` with your service included, all you have to do is register your package somewhere.
+To build `stratumn-node` with your service included, all you have to do is register your package somewhere.
 For instance the core services are registered in `core/service.go`: